jonaird/bitsocket-connect/README.md

 ### close()
 Closes the Bitsocket and returns the Last-Event-Id in case you would like to reopen the socket or null if there is none.

-### getLatest()
+### async getLatest()
-An async function that gets the latest transaction matching your query that was received by the Bitcoin network **before** opening the Bitsocket.
+Gets the latest transaction matching your query that was received by the Bitcoin network **before** opening the Bitsocket.
 This can either be a confirmed or unconfirmed transaction.

 example:
 `bitsocket.getLatest().then(latest=>console.log(latest));`